List of Swedish submissions for the Academy Award for Best International Feature Film

-Swedish has submitted films for the Academy Award for Best International Feature Film (Note: The category was previously named the Academy Award for Best Foreign Language Film, but this was changed to the Academy Award for Best International Feature Film in April 2019, after the Academy deemed the word "Foreign" to be outdated.) since the inaugural award in 1956.
+Sweden has submitted films for the Academy Award for Best International Feature Film (Note: The category was previously named the Academy Award for Best Foreign Language Film, but this was changed to the Academy Award for Best International Feature Film in April 2019, after the Academy deemed the word "Foreign" to be outdated.) since the inaugural award in 1956.
 Its selection is handed out annually by representatives from the Guldbagge Awards jury.

 Bergman with his longtime cinematographer Sven Nykvist during the production of Through a Glass Darkly, which won the award in 1961.

-As of 2025, Sweden has been nominated sixteen times, winning three awards for: The Virgin Spring (1960), Through a Glass Darkly (1961) and Fanny and Alexander (1983), all of them were directed by Ingmar Bergman, who represented Sweden a record nine times.
+As of 2026, Sweden has been nominated sixteen times, winning three awards for: The Virgin Spring (1960), Through a Glass Darkly (1961) and Fanny and Alexander (1983), all of them were directed by Ingmar Bergman, who represented Sweden a record nine times.

 Submissions

 The Academy of Motion Picture Arts and Sciences has invited the film industries of various countries to submit their best film for the Academy Award for Best Foreign Language Film since 1956.
 The Foreign Language Film Award Committee oversees the process and reviews all the submitted films.
 Following this, they vote via secret ballot to determine the five nominees for the award.

 Other prominent filmmakers submitted include Bo Widerberg and Jan Troell, both who have had three of their films nominated.

 Bergman's Scenes from a Marriage was ineligible in 1974 due to previously aired on Swedish television, led to debate about the eligibility by American filmmakers.
 According to Robert Osborne, the country did not enter in 1975 as a protest.
 In 1978, however, the country did not submit his film Autumn Sonata and made no entry.

 The 1988 winner Pelle the Conqueror was a Swedish-Danish co-production, but was submitted by Denmark.

+The Best Intentions, directed by Bille August and written by Ingmar Bergman, was Sweden's initial selection in 1992.
+It had won the Palme d'Or at the 1992 Cannes Film Festival, but the Academy deemed the film ineligible because the same material had previously aired as a television miniseries before being re-edited as a theatrical film.

 In 2002 there was a bit of controversy as Sweden's submission Lilja 4-ever had most of its dialogue in Russian and not Swedish.
 Eventually it was accepted as eligible, but did not receive a nomination.

 Below is a list of the films that have been submitted by Sweden for review by the Academy for the award by year.